 Dr. Lesley Mailer, Veterinarian & Supervisor of Animal Programs

 Dr. Mailer grew up in Savannah and received undergraduate degrees from Armstrong Atlantic State University and UGA.
 After graduation, she entered private practice and obtained her wildlife rehabilitators license.
 After several years, she returned to Savannah and continued in private practice and was the veterinarian of record for Oatland Island.
-In 2004, she officially joined the staff at Oatland Island, allowing her to persue her dream of practicing wildlife medicine full-time.
+In 2004, she officially joined the staff at Oatland Island, allowing her to pursue her dream of practicing wildlife medicine full-time.

 Amanda Michael, Senior Animal Care Technician

-Mechelle Hunter, Animal Care Technician
+Mechelle Denmark, Animal Care Technician

 Mechelle was born and raised in Savannah, GA.
 She got her Associates of Applied Science - Criminal Justice from Armstrong Atlantic State University in 2015, but decided that she wanted to pursue her passion for working with animals.
 Between her grandparents' house in Newington, GA, and hers on Wilmington Island, she grew up with many farm and domestic animals.
 Mechelle is a Team Leader at Savannah Wildlife Rescue Center since 2016 and is also a licensed wildlife rehabilitator.
 She acquired a certificate in Zoo and Aquarium Sciences in 2017.
 Mechelle became part of our Animal Care Team in November 2019.
 She has a hard time picking a favorite animal due to all of her experiences at Oatland and Savannah Wildlife Rescue.
 Some of her favorites include wolves, raccoons, gators, otters, fox, deer, and the farm animals.

-Courtney Walker, Animal Care Technician
+Kailyn Keeton, Animal Care Technician

-Jessie Westphall, Animal Care Technician
+Jade Parson, Animal Care Technician